-Line 2: Interest income
+Line 2: Taxable interest

-Interest income that you received, other than business interest income, is Illinois income.
+Interest income you received, other than business interest income, is Illinois income.
 Do not include any nonbusiness interest.

-Business interest income that you received as part of a business conducted in Illinois is sourced to Illinois.
-If this income was received
+Business interest income you received as part of a business conducted in Illinois is sourced to Illinois.
+If this income was received from an Illinois business conducted

-- entirely from Illinois sources, write zero on this line. - entirely outside Illinois, write the amount from Column A. - from both inside and outside Illinois, complete the IAF Worksheet on Page 8 to figure the non-Illinois portion of that income, and include the amount from Line 5 of the worksheet.
+- entirely in Illinois, write zero on this line. - entirely outside Illinois, write the amount from Column A. - from both inside and outside Illinois, complete the IAF Worksheet on Page 8 to figure the non-Illinois portion of that income, and include the amount from Line 5 of the worksheet.

-Line 3: Dividend income
+Line 3: Ordinary dividends

-Dividend income that you received, other than business dividend income, is Illinois income.
+Dividend income you received, other than business dividend income, is Illinois income.
 Do not include any nonbusiness dividends.
-Business dividend income that you received as part of a business conducted in Illinois is sourced to Illinois.
-If this income was received
+Business dividend income you received as part of a business conducted in Illinois is sourced to Illinois.
+If this income was received from an Illinois business conducted

-- entirely from Illinois sources, write zero on this line. - entirely outside Illinois, write the amount from Column A. - from both inside and outside Illinois, complete the IAF Worksheet on Page 8 to figure the non-Illinois portion of that income, and include the amount from Line 5 of the worksheet.
+- entirely in Illinois, write zero on this line. - entirely outside Illinois, write the amount from Column A. - from both inside and outside Illinois, complete the IAF Worksheet on Page 8 to figure the non-Illinois portion of that income, and include the amount from Line 5 of the worksheet.

-Line 4: Taxable refunds, credits, or offsets of state and local income tax
+Line 4: Taxable refunds, credits, or offsets of state and local income taxes